cameronzucker/AREDN-Pi/README.md

 This project is based on the Pi 5 for a few important reasons:
 * Built-in Real Time Clock (RTC) which doens't consume GPIO pins<br>
-* PCIe 3.0 bus for fast network file server storage<br>
+* PCIe 3.0 bus for fast booting, responsive operation, and more robust network file server storage<br>
 * Native support for booting from M.2 SSDs<br>
 * Enough raw performance to plausibly act as a micro server for small numbers of concurrent users
+* Class-leading software support using off-the-shelf Ubuntu distros (as opposed to alternatives like Orange Pi, Radxa, etc.)
+* Excellent performance per Watt

 ## Parts List